Do not set GLIDEIN_ToDie based on X509 user proxy expiration

 GLIDEIN_ToDie should not be statically configured based on X509 user proxy expiration.

 - The most common CEs these days (Arc, CREAM, HTCondor-CE) can all push updated proxies during the job lifetime.

 - Some of the desired pilot lifetimes are longer than the maximum possible VOMS extension lifetimes.

 - As opposed to the original design, GSI is rarely used - it'll establish a security session with the collector which is subsequently reused.
 GSI is no longer used for schedd<->startd auth.
 Hence, a pilot can be perfectly functional with an expired proxy.

 Two thoughts on how to improve the situation:

 - Check for a minimum validity (it's currently 12 hours, right?) at startup but do not adjust GLIDEIN_ToDie.

 - Make GLIDEIN_ToDie an expression referring to the proxy expiration time, which is then updated periodically throughout the startd's lifetime via the "startd cron" mechanism.

-#4 Updated by Marco Mambelli about 1 year ago
+#4 Updated by Marco Mambelli over 1 year ago